PC Perspective Hardware LeaderboardSponsored by: Somebody

 Pick the ASUS X-99 Deluxe to house your Haswell-E system, not just for the looks nor because Morry found a CMOS battery he liked but instead because of the amazing feature set.
 There is BlueTooth and dual band WiFi, 8-Channel ALC1150 codec, a pair of SEx connectors for 10Gbps assuming you don't take advantage of the M.2 sockets and so much more.
 You even get extra functionality out of the CPU socket to allow you to crank the power up higher than the competition.

 Based both on current availability and a lack of evidence that the price of higher speed DDR4 is worth the investment it is the G.SKILL Ripjaws 4 DDR4 2666 32GB kit which gets approval for now.
-The timings of 15-15-15-35 are attractive when compared to faster DDR4, though not as tight as DDR3 of an equivalent speed.
-That isn't bad news, it just means an opportunity to tweak the frequency and timings!
+The timings of 15-15-15-35 are attractive when compared to DDR4 with higher frequencies and give you an opportunity to tweak the frequency and timings!

 If you feel that you have to have a sound card, perhaps one with changeable OPamps is a good idea as it will let you modify your systems sound in ways that onboard audio cannot.
 With 7.1 surround, SPDIF and RCA in along with a front panel connector the ASUS Xonar DSX 7.1 will give you a lot of options without requiring a huge investment.
 There is currently a $10 MIR you can take advantage of as well.

 Not that long ago the EVGA SuperNOVA 1200 P2 Platinum Power Supply received the Editors Choice award from Lee and for good reason.
 80PLUS Platinum, fully modular and with high end internals make this PSU reliable and attractive for a system requiring over a kilowatt of power.
 A 10 year warranty is a definite plus when you are spending this much on a PSU and this one is worth every penny.